 This is commonly called Dysphasic Aura or Transient Aphasia.
 The National Aphasia Association defines aphasia as, “an impairment of language, affecting the production or comprehension of speech.”
 Although aphasia is generally permanent, transient aphasia is temporary and is the type that accompanies migraines.
 You can read more about this type of Aura in a post that was I published recently.

 - Usually precedes the migraine episode but can continue during the episode

 - Can also occur without an associated headache, this is called a Silent Migraine.

 - Can happen up to 2 days before a Migraine episode.

-An aura is an event that happens as part of the Prodome Migraine Phase but it can continue as the migraine progresses.
-This can include visual, sensory and language auras that will present in different ways.
+An aura is an event that happens after the Prodrome Migraine Phase but it can continue as the migraine progresses.
+This can include visual, sensory and verbal symptoms that can present in different ways.
 These are generally a good way to predict a coming migraine so that treatment can begin before the headache phase begins.

-If you have migraines and at anytime experience a new aura symptom. you should seek immediate medical attention.
+If you have migraines and at anytime experience a new symptom, you should seek immediate medical attention.
 It could indicate something more serious is taking place.
-Do not downplay your symptoms.

 Disclaimer: This blog post provides general information and my first hand accounts about a serious medical condition.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.